awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-amazon-linux-2.md

 A self\-signed TLS X\.509 host certificate is cryptologically identical to a CA\-signed certificate\.
 The difference is social, not mathematical\.
 A CA promises, at a minimum, to validate a domain's ownership before issuing a certificate to an applicant\.
 Each web browser contains a list of CAs trusted by the browser vendor to do this\.
 An X\.509 certificate consists primarily of a public key that corresponds to your private server key, and a signature by the CA that is cryptographically tied to the public key\.
 When a browser connects to a web server over HTTPS, the server presents a certificate for the browser to check against its list of trusted CAs\.
 If the signer is on the list, or accessible through a *chain of trust* consisting of other trusted signers, the browser negotiates a fast encrypted data channel with the server and loads the page\.

 **Important**
 Certificates generally cost money because of the labor involved in validating the requests, so it pays to shop around\.
 A list of well\-known CAs can be found at [dmoztools\.net](http://dmoztools.net/Computers/Security/Public_Key_Infrastructure/PKIX/Tools_and_Services/Third_Party_Certificate_Authorities/)\.
 A few CAs offer basic\-level certificates free of charge\.
 The most notable of these CAs is the [Let's Encrypt](https://letsencrypt.org/) project, which also supports the automation of the certificate creation and renewal process\.
-For more information about using Let's Encrypt as your CA, see [Certificate Automation: Let's Encrypt with Certbot on Amazon Linux 2](#letsencrypt)\.
+For more information about using Let's Encrypt as your CA, see [Certificate automation: Let's Encrypt with Certbot on Amazon Linux 2](#letsencrypt)\.

 Underlying the host certificate is the key\.
 As of 2019, [government](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-57pt1r4.pdf) and [industry](https://cabforum.org/wp-content/uploads/CA-Browser-Forum-BR-1.6.5.pdf) groups recommend using a minimum key \(modulus\) size of 2048 bits for RSA keys intended to protect documents, through 2030\.
 The default modulus size generated by OpenSSL in Amazon Linux 2 is 2048 bits, which is suitable for use in a CA\-signed certificate\.
 In the following procedure, an optional step provided for those who want a customized key, for example, one with a larger modulus or using a different encryption algorithm\.